-If you’ve built up a collection of pensions over the years, it can be difficult to keep track of them all.
-And there’s a chance your money could end up in expensive, poorly performing funds as a result.
+If you've had more than one job since your career begun, it's likely you've got pensions with different providers.
+It can be difficult to keep track of them all, and there’s a chance your money could end up in expensive, poorly performing funds as a result.

 So, should you consider transferring them all into one easy-to-manage pension plan?
 Here are five reasons you might want to think about it: